kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/advanced_database/database_storage.md

 To reduce the costs of pointer updates, instead of payload offsets, some implementations use primary keys for indirection.
 For example, MySQL InnoDB uses a primary index and performs two lookups: one in the secondary index, and one in a primary index when performing a query [TARIQ11].
 This adds an overhead of a primary index lookup instead of following the offset directly from the secondary index.

-Why storage engine is evolving and why new database storage structures keep emerging.  why there are so many B- Tree variants.
+> Why storage engine is evolving and why new database storage structures keep emerging.
+> Why there are so many B-Tree variants.

 Storage structures have three common variables: they use buffering (or avoid using it), use immutable (or mutable) files, and store values in order (or out of order).

 **Buffering**